 If the time in my virtual PC is different from my host's time by more than a few minutes, I've found that FactoryTalk Activation Manager just won't find the activations installed on the host.

 It's been my experience that VMware Workstation automatically syncs the virtual machine's time with the hos.
 So unless you change the default settings or edit the vm's settings file you should be good to go.

 However, with Windows XP mode I recently found that even the latest download doesn't always handle daylight savings time correctly.
 To resolve this I had to apply the below Microsoft patch:

 If you're attempting to share your host's FactoryTalk Activations with you virtual PC, but the activation manager doesn't find them, try these two steps:

 – First, be sure you can ping your host from your virtual PC using either the host's computer name or IP address.
 Once that's working, add the host's IP or Name to the FactoryTalk Activation Manager installed on the virtual PC and refresh the server.

 – If after doing the above the activation manager still doesn't find your host's activations, check to be sure the time on the virtual PC is set to the same time as the host, and then refresh the activation server again.

 I hope the above article about sharing host's activations with a virtual PC was helpful.

-If you have any comments, questions, or suggestions, please feel free to leave them with us by filling out the “leave a reply form” at the bottom of this page.
+If you have any comments, questions, or suggestions, please feel free to leave them with us by filling out the “post a comment or question form” at the bottom of this page.